camunda/camunda-docs-static/enterprise/content/download.md

     </tr>
 </table>

-### Standalone Distribution without Elasticsearch
+### Production Distribution without Elasticsearch

-You can download the standalone Optimize distribution to use it in your production environment, which contains all the required files to startup Camunda Optimize, and configure it to connect to your pre-installed Elasticsearch instance.
+You can download the production Optimize distribution to use it in your production environment, which contains all the required files to startup Camunda Optimize, and configure it to connect to your pre-installed Elasticsearch instance.

 This distribution bundles